-- A student shall be present for forty (40) minutes of class time to be counted present. - Five absences for each semester grading period will be considered excused if a parent note is provided upon return to school.
-These excuses are to be turned in to the office before the first bell rings to start the school day.
+- A student shall be present for forty (40) minutes of class time to be counted present. - Students may have up to two (2) days per nine (9) weeks of excused absences per school year via parent/guardian notes.
+These excuses are to be turned in to the teacher.
 Excuses will only be accepted up to 2 days after the student returns to school.
-(Refer to General Attendance Section) - Students missing 5, 10, and 12 unexcused days will be referred to the Attendance Officer.
-Upon the 10th consecutive unexcused absence the student will be withdrawn from school and referred to the truancy officer for attendance intervention.
-See JCSD School Board Policy JAB, JBD, and ADE.
+(Refer to General Attendance Section.) - Students missing 5, 10, and 12 unexcused days will be referred to the Attendance Officer.
+Upon the 10th consecutive unexcused absence, the student will be withdrawn from school and referred to the truancy officer for attendance intervention.
+See JCSD School Board Policy JBA.